Skip to main content

 An additional bonus of the Coloplast SpeediCath Compact Set is that the catheter comes with its own collection bag.
 This is a great option for those who want a more comfortable catheter that’s also great for travel and use in public restrooms.

-The GentleCath Glide, also available for both men and women, is one of the newer catheter products on the market.
-It’s quickly becoming a popular option for those who want a hydrophilic catheter that is easy to use and potentially minimizes the risk of UTIs.
+The GentleCath Glide™, available for men and women, is a popular option for those who want a comfortable, easy-to-use catheter that can also minimize the risk of UTIs.

 Get Free Samples